Excerpt 5, A Seat for the Rabble

 Rathos noticed his gaze.
 “I can make do with the doublet and cape, just not this shiny, attention-catching brooch.”

 “Better that we’re unafraid to be seen this close.
 Burke’s spies watch us.
 Though perhaps you preferred to wed my other daughter, who shares your dislike of finery.”

 Rathos smiled lightly.
 He started to say something when the sound of hooves caught their attention.
 Karl Redmore rode into camp astride his horse.

 “Come at once,” the Reubenite said.
 “I found something you both need to see.”

 Karl sped off without another word.
-Rathos doused the fire with a stream from his waterskin and untethered their garrons.
-Mounting, Evan and his son-by-law galloped downhill after Redmore and through a sunlit glen, toward the sound of trickling water.
+Rathos doused the fire with a stream from his waterskin and untethered their garrons; Evan slung their bags over the horses.
+Mounting, the two men galloped downhill after Redmore and through a sunlit glen, toward the sound of trickling water.

 Rounding a tree trunk, Evan discovered Karl kneeling by a brook.
 Their mounts snorted and stomped with displeasure.

 “It’s death’s company that makes them nervous,” Karl told them.
 He pointed downstream.
 “Look.”

 Evan focused on a shadow half submerged in the shallow water some yards off.
 Majestic in life, the creature had died in pain from the looks of its four pitifully shrunken legs, crushed like flowers trampled underfoot.
 The men who did this had to cripple the legs to avoid those grasping talons, he thought.
 No doubt someone had lost something important trying to subdue the king’s bird.